 If you want to take good notes, you first must be a good listener!

-Instead of listening to understand the content, some students spend too much time trying to write down every word an instructor speaks, or every word written on a power point.
+Instead of listening to understand the content, some students spend too much time trying to write down every word an instructor speaks, or every word written in a PowerPoint presentation.
 Unfortunately, they are putting themselves at a significant disadvantage because they are not thinking critically about new material as it is being introduced and explained in class.

 While students will need to adjust their note-taking system based on an individual instructor’s teaching style, the process for taking notes in class should always follow a similar pattern: